No. 1 UConn beats Wichita St. 83-55, stays undefeated in AAC

 Dangerfield handled the scoring load in the second 10 minutes with 14 points, including a pull-up jumper just before the half to give UConn a 45-26 lead.

-Mariah McCully scored 16 points and Carla Bremaud had 13 for Wichita State which trailed by as many as 24 points in the third quarter, before going on a run of its own.
+“Me, Crystal, Christyn, everyone can score when we need to,” Walker said.
+“That’s a great thing to have on your team, because that means any night could be their night.”

-The Shockers scored 11 straight points to cut into the UConn lead and trailed just 63-53 after Walker fouled out with 6:20 to play.
+Mariah McCully scored 16 points and Carla Bremaud had 13 for Wichita State.
+The Shockers trailed by as many as 24 points in the third quarter before going on their big run, cutting UConn’s lead to 63-53 after Walker fouled out with 6:20 to play.

-But that was as close as they would get.
-Williams scored the next seven UConn points and the Huskies closed the game on a 20-2 run.
+“I think we found out on our team that we have some kids with competitive greatness in them tonight,” Shockers coach Keitha Adams said.
+“I thought we had some players who really tried to perform and play hard.”

 Olivia Nelson-Ododa finished with 13 points, nine rebounds and seven blocked shots, giving her 50 for the season.